MicrosoftLearning/mslearn-fabric/Instructions/Labs/10-ingest-notebooks.md

     opttable_df = spark.sql('SELECT * FROM yellow_taxi_opt')

     # Display results
-    display(opttable_df.limit(3))
+    display(opttable_df.limit(10))
     ```

-1. Now, select **Run All** in the top menu bar.
+1. Now, select the &#9660; arrow next to the **Run Cell** button for the first of these two queries, and from the drop-down select **Run this cell and below**.

-This will run all of the code cells, and let you see what the full process is from start to finish.
-You will be able to see the execution times between optimized and non code blocks.
+    This will run the last two code cells.
+Notice the execution time difference between querying the table with non optimized data and a table with optimized data.

 ## Clean up resources

-In this exercise, you've learned how to create:

-* Workspaces
-* Lakehouses
-* Fabric notebooks
-* PySpark code to:
-  * Connect to external data sources
-  * Read data into a DataFrame
-  * Write DataFrame data to a Parquet file
-  * Read data from a Parquet file
-  * Transform data in a DataFrame
-  * Load DataFrame data to a Delta table
-  * Optimize Delta table writes
-  * Query Delta table data with SQL
+In this exercise, you have used notebooks with PySpark in Fabric to load data and save it to Parquet.
+You then used that Parquet file to further transform the data, and optimized Delta table writes.
+Finally you used SQL to query the Delta tables.

 When you're finished exploring, you can delete the workspace you created for this exercise.